Mbappe to miss PSG's Champions League clash with Atalanta due to ankle injury | Goal.com

 "The examination performed today confirms a sprained ankle with external ligament injury.
 Following this, the recovery time is estimated at around three weeks."

-This means Mbappe will not be fit in time to face Atalanta on August 12, although he could return for the semi-finals and final of the Champions League tournament held in Lisbon, should PSG make it that far.
+This means Mbappe is expected not to be fit in time to face Atalanta on August 12, although he could return for the semi-finals and final of the Champions League tournament held in Lisbon, should PSG make it that far.

 The latter stages of the leading European club cup competition are taking place in the Portuguese capital over a series of one-off games next month, rather than the usual two-legged home and away affairs, after they were rescheduled due to the coronavirus pandemic.